Price-to-Sales Below 1 in South Africa: 8.53% CAGR, Marginal Edge Over SPY

 |---|---|---|---|

-The screen protects well against financial-sector crises (2008, 2022) but suffers during growth-driven recoveries (COVID 2020) where US tech dominance is the main return driver.
+The screen protects well against financial-sector and inflation crises.
+It suffers badly during growth-driven recoveries where US tech dominance is the main driver.
+That's an honest characterization: the strategy has a specific regime where it works, and it doesn't work consistently outside of that regime.

 Backtest Methodology